Contrasting Sensata Technologies (ST) and Its Competitors

 |2.61

-Sensata Technologies presently has a consensus price target of $56.45, indicating a potential upside of 8.34%.
-As a group, “Process control instruments” companies have a potential upside of 6.26%.
-Given Sensata Technologies’ higher possible upside, equities research analysts plainly believe Sensata Technologies is more favorable than its competitors.
+Sensata Technologies presently has a consensus target price of $56.45, indicating a potential upside of 10.91%.
+As a group, “Process control instruments” companies have a potential upside of 9.25%.
+Given Sensata Technologies’ higher possible upside, analysts plainly believe Sensata Technologies is more favorable than its peers.

-This table compares Sensata Technologies and its competitors’ net margins, return on equity and return on assets.

-Sensata Technologies has a beta of 1.51, indicating that its stock price is 51% more volatile than the S&P 500.
-Comparatively, Sensata Technologies’ competitors have a beta of 0.32, indicating that their average stock price is 68% less volatile than the S&P 500.

 Summary

-Sensata Technologies beats its competitors on 7 of the 13 factors compared.
+Sensata Technologies beats its peers on 7 of the 13 factors compared.

 Sensata Technologies Company Profile